Yvonne Blenkinsop

 Yvonne Blenkinsop (1938 – 24 April 2022) was a British woman known for her campaign to improve safety in the offshore fishing industry following the 1968 Hull triple trawler tragedy.
-She became only the third woman in 130 years to be awarded the freedom of the city of Hull in 2018.
+In 2018, she became only the third woman in 130 years to be awarded the freedom of the city of Hull.

 Early life

 Yvonne Blenkinsop was born in 1938 and was the oldest of six children.
 Her father died when she was 16, having had a heart attack whilst at sea on board the fishing trawler Loch Melfort.
 Blenkinsop subsequently assumed responsibility for looking after the family, her mother being debilitated by a nervous condition caused by the Second World War.
 Blenkinsop found work as a cabaret singer.

 Hull trawler tragedy

-The city of Hull was hit by the triple trawler tragedy in early 1968.
+Hull was hit by the triple trawler tragedy in early 1968.
 The fishing trawler St. Romanus was thought lost with all 20 hands on 26 January.
-Shocked by the loss, that same night Blenkinsop – who was then 30 years old – wrote down 27 safety measures that she thought would reduce the level of risk in the industry.
-Four days later the trawler Kingston Peridot was reported lost with all 20 of her crew.
-Together with a group of local women – Lillian Bilocca, Mary Denness and Christine Jensen – Blenkinsop founded the Hessle Road Women's Committee to co-ordinate a campaign to improve safety on the trawlers.
-The group organised a public meeting at a community hall on 2 February that was attended by more than 300 women, who were concerned by the safety record of the offshore fishing industry.
+Shocked by the loss, that same night, Blenkinsop – who was then 30 years old – wrote down 27 safety measures that she thought would reduce the level of risk in the industry.
+Four days later, the trawler Kingston Peridot was reported lost with all 20 of her crew.
+Together with a group of local women – Lillian Bilocca, Mary Denness, and Christine Jensen – Blenkinsop founded the Hessle Road Women's Committee to co-ordinate a campaign to improve safety on the trawlers.
+The group organised a public meeting at a community hall on 2 February that was attended by more than 300 women, who were concerned anout the safety record of the offshore fishing industry.
 Blenkinsop spoke on stage at the meeting and just hours later was punched in the face by a man who was angry that she was "interfering in men's business".
-Three days later the Ross Cleveland and 18 of her crew were lost at sea.
+Three days later, the Ross Cleveland and 18 of her crew were lost at sea.